fretn/rsmodules/README.md

  * ```is_loaded("modulename");```
  * ```source("shelltype", "/path/to/filename.shell-extension");```
  * ```add_bin_to_info("binary_name");```
+ * ```deprecated("YYYY-MM-DD");```

 ### Note:
 When using add_bin_to_info (you can add it multiple times to your scripts), `module info <modulename>` will only show the binaries that are added with this function, it will ignore the binaries in your PATH variables.

+`deprecated` should be used when you plan to remove a module.
+This will warn the user that this module will be removed after the given date in `YYYY-MM-DD` format.
+After this date the module file will still exist but wont be usable anymore, it's your task to remove it (you can find deprecated modules by running: `module av -R` the modules marked with an 'R' in front of them are the ones you are looking for.

 ### Example modulefile